There are 3 vaccines you should get during pregnancy:

 Getting the flu increases the risk of complications during your pregnancy and birth.
 The flu can lead to premature birth, smaller babies and stillbirth.

 The flu vaccine can reduce the risk of stillbirth by over 50%.
 Getting the vaccine during pregnancy also protects your baby after birth.
-It reduces your baby’s risk of being admitted to hospital due to the flu.
+It reduces your baby’s risk of being admitted to hospital with the flu.

 You can get the flu vaccine safely at any time during pregnancy.
 Flu season in Ireland usually lasts from October to the end of April.
 If you're pregnant during these months, you should get the flu vaccine.

 The flu vaccine is free for pregnant women.
-A consultation fee no longer applies.
+You will not be charged a consultation fee.